Skip to content

 Verbs are dispatchable

-Like single-dispatched functions, verbs are dispatchable by the type of its first argument.
+Like singledispatch functions, verbs are dispatched by the type of their first argument.

 from pipda import register_verb